dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 Over the years, the projects I have participated on have increased in complexity and I have adopted newer techniques such as [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) and [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI).
 The flaws in this approach to the Command Pattern have become obvious to me.
 DI has a tendency of exposing violations of the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) and this implementation hindered the maintainability of these applications.

-In the early days my implementation of the Command Pattern design consisted of classes that contained both properties to hold the data and an `Execute()` method that would start the operation.
+In the early days my implementation of the Command Pattern design consisted of classes that contained both properties to hold the data and a parameterless `Execute()` method that would start the operation.
 The design had an abstract `Command` base class that contained all of logic for handling transactions, re-executing commands after a deadlock occurred, measuring performance, security checks, etc. This base class was a big [code smell](https://en.wikipedia.org/wiki/Code_smell) and was a form of [God Object](https://en.wikipedia.org/wiki/God_object) with many responsibilities.
 Furthermore, having data and behavior interleaved made it very difficult to mock/abstract that logic during unit testing.
 For example a consumer of a command would typically new up a command instance and call `Execute()` directly on it, as shown in the following example:

 {{< highlight csharp >}}
 var command = new MoveCustomerCommand